 LATINA RESOURCE CENTER SERVICES

-The Latina Resource Center (LRC) provides culturally and language supported community based services for Latina women.
+The Latina Resource Center (LRC) provides culturally and language supported community based services for Latinas.
 The LRC is located at 5221 S 31st St Omaha inside the Juan Diego Center.
 Click here to learn more about services offered at the LRC.

 LRC offers a welcoming and culturally competent place and provides programming to Latina women seeking information and education for their own safety and that of their children.